Que1: what are normal form?

 Some Important questions

-1.WHAT IS LOGIC PROGRAMMING ?
+1.WHAT IS LOGIC PROGRAMMING ?2.DEFINE FACT AND RULES?

 3.Define the term expert system?